 Talking therapy allows you to talk to a trained professional about how you are feeling and your experiences.
 They can help you to understand your feelings and behaviour.

 Mind has information about talking therapies, how they work and what you can expect.

 Going to a support group or attending an activity group with other people who are experiencing mental health problems can be a good way to get support and meet new people.
 We have a Community Directory with information for people with mental health problems.

-Dorset Mental Health Forum run various social activities, peer support and sports groups across Dorset.
+Dorset Mental Health Forum runs various social activities, peer support and sports groups across Dorset.

 Live Well Dorset is a free of charge, public health service funded by your council.
 They support the health and wellbeing of residents in Dorset.
 They can provide help and support to get active, lose weight, stop smoking and drink less alcohol.
-Try the Five Ways Challenge, the five step plan to take care of your wellbeing.
+Try the Five Ways Challenge, the five-step plan to take care of your wellbeing.
 Live Well Dorset tel: 0800 840 1628,

 You can also try five introduction to mindfulness practices